A register of recycled water schemes is kept to provide information to regulators and the public about where water recycling activities are occurring.

-Sampling at the point of supply and reporting of non compliance with water quality criteria is not required if you are not supplying to any end user, unless the regulator has specifically conditioned the recycled water provider must continuously monitor when supply has ceased.
+For approved RWMPs, sampling at the point of supply and reporting of non-compliance with water quality criteria is not required if you are not supplying to any end user, unless the regulator has specifically conditioned the recycled water provider must continuously monitor when supply has ceased.

 During unscheduled stoppages, it is best practice to continue monitoring the recycled water if production is still occurring.
 Sample results may be helpful in identifying issues that may have contributed to the unscheduled stoppages or proving that water quality has not been impacted on recommencement of supply.

 You will not need to notify the regulator of the 'failure to test' due to a stoppage of supply, as lack of data for this reason is not considered a noncompliance with water quality criteria.
 However, you will be required to explain the missing data (e.g. not supplying recycled water from 2 September 2012 to 15 September 2012) in your next annual report.